-Osiris provides plugins for Maven and Gradle that:
+Osiris provides plugins for Maven and Gradle to:

 Osiris includes a local server so applications can be developed and debugged without being deployed to AWS.

 Osiris aims to make building and deploying a serverless web application as easy as building a traditional web app.

 AWS Lambda and API Gateway are an excellent platform for hosting web applications.
 They scale up automatically to handle load and scale down to zero when they are not needed.

 Unfortunately they also have a steep learning curve and require expertise and a lot of configuration to do something that would normally be possible in a few lines of code.

 The Osiris DSL allows a REST API to be defined in a simple, familiar way, and the Maven or Gradle plugin generates all the configuration needed to define the application in AWS.